-In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (EPA) prescribes regulations that limit the amount of certain contaminants in drinking water provided by public water systems.
-The Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water that must provide the same protection for public health.
+To ensure that tap water is safe to drink, the EPA prescribes regulations that limit the amount of certain contaminants in drinking water provided by public water systems.
+The Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water that must provide the same level of protection for public health.